GeonYoon/EleNa/README.md

 The frontend sends a request to the backend that includes the latitude and longitude of both the "Start Location" and "Destination Location", in addition to a "Threshold" value which represents how far the user wants to travel beyond the shortest path between these two locations.
 From this, the backend will find the closest node in our model to these two values.

-A model object is created created in `backend/algorithm/model.py`

-We utilize OSMnx to build our map model and add elevation to the nodes present within the map.
-We've built a full model of Amherst, Massachusetts.

-This is for you guys to understand the backend flow

-1. Frontend send the request
-2. The request will heat `backend/algorithm/views.py`
-3. Create the model object from `backend/algorithm/model.py`
-4. Create the navigator object from `backend/algorithm/algorithm.py`
-5. Run the algorithm ad get the result from `my_navigator.get_the_path()`
-6. Send the result to the frontend
+A map model object is created created in `backend/algorithm/models.py`.
+We also create a navigator object in `backend/algorithm/algorithm.py`.
+We run a modified version of Dijkstra's algorithm to return a path which minimizes elevation, and return an array of nodes to the frontend which displays them in a path to the user.

 ## Testing